DongYang26/24fall_ProjectDemo/README.md

 following me to talk about how to run it in those servers provided by Professor Wang.

 ### 1. Connecting to server using VScode by SSH
-* Open SSH config File, and enter the following up:
+* Open SSH config File in Vscode, and enter the following up:

       Host CSc8370